 The Township cannot refuse to issue a permit to door-to-door solicitors and/or peddlers who meet our requirements.
 However, the soliciting/peddling ordinance states that "it shall be unlawful for an individual, group, association, partnership or corporation to engage in solicitation or peddling at any time on premises where the property owner, or person in control of the property has clearly posted a notice that solicitors and peddlers are prohibited".
 A property posted with a "No Soliciting" sign should address your problem.
 No Solicitors stickers are available in the Clerk's Department.
 If the property is posted and ignored by solicitors, a call to the Township Police Department at (734) 354-3232 is suggested.

 Annually.
 Dog licenses can be purchased at the Treasurer’s Office.
-Click here to view and print a dog license application form.
+Go to the Treasurers section of the Forms and Applications page of the website to view and print a dog license application form.

 No, However Ordinance 33 limits garage sales to twice a calendar year for no more than 72 hours.
 A garage sale sign may be posted at the entrance to the subdivision.